odan/odan.github.io/_posts/2018-07-17-aspnet-core-2-ubuntu-setup.md

 ## Install Apache as reverse proxy

 A reverse proxy is a common setup for serving dynamic web apps.
 The reverse proxy terminates the HTTP request and forwards it to the ASP.NET app.

 Your application could technically run only with the Kestrel web server and without a reverse proxy.
-But if you want to install and manage your own SSL (https://) certifactes you should use a reverse proxy server (Nginx, Apache, IIS).
+But if you want to install and manage your own SSL (https://) certificates you should use a reverse proxy server (Nginx, Apache, IIS).

 Update Ubuntu packages to their latest stable versions: